A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Proposed Model

 \subsubsection{Transformer Encoder}

-The encoder is a stack of $n=2$ layers, where each one contains two sub-layers.
-The first is a multi-head self-attention mechanism and the second is a fully connected feed-forward network.
-Around each sub-layer there is a residual connection followed by layer normalization that produces the output of the corresponding sub-layer, as described in Equation \ref{eq:enc}.
+The encoder is a stack of $n=2$ layers, each containing two sub-layers: a multi-head self-attention mechanism and a fully connected feed-forward network.
+Each sub-layer is wrapped in a residual connection followed by layer normalization:

-Where $\mathrm{Sublayer}$ is the function that the sub-layer implements.
-Besides, to facilitate the residual connections, all sub-layers will produce outputs with dimension equal to $d_{model}=128$.
+where $\mathrm{Sublayer}$ is the function implemented by the sub-layer.
+To facilitate the residual connections, all sub-layers produce outputs of dimension $d_{model}=128$.